christopherdeutsch/devbox/README.md

 The `zero.rb` file doesn't look like a regular `knife.rb` file because we're not running chef the way you normally would.
 Instead, it stubs out just enough of a chef environment to let chef run.
+We rely on Berkshelf to provide access to cookbooks.

 ## License and Authors